Netflix/vmaf/resource/doc/VMAF_Python_library.md

 VMAF Python Library
 ===================

-The VMAF Python library offers full functionalities from running basic VMAF command line, running VMAF on a batch of video files, training and testing a VMAF model on video datasets, and visualization tools, etc. It is the playground to experiment with the VMAF algorithm.
+The VMAF Python library offers full functionalities from running basic VMAF command line, running VMAF on a batch of video files, training and testing a VMAF model on video datasets, and visualization tools, etc. It is the playground to experiment with VMAF.

+It also provides a command line tool [`ffmpeg2vmaf`](#using-ffmpeg2vmaf) that can pipe FFmpeg-decoded raw videos to VMAF.
+Unlike other command lines, `ffmpeg2vmaf` can take compressed video bitstreams as input.

 ## Prerequisites